 Charter Moms Chats

 Theresa Salinas is the Chief of Innovation at Edgewood ISD.
 She is a native Texan who grew up on the Southside of San Antonio, graduating from McCollum High School in 1988.
 She went on to attend Palo Alto College and San Antonio College before transferring to the University of Texas at San Antonio.
 After starting a family, Ms. Salinas decided to enter the business sector while attending night school.
 Upon returning home to San Antonio in 1997 she went back to UTSA as a full-time student where she pursued a degree in teaching.
 Ms. Salinas became a first-generation college graduate in 1998 when she earned her Bachelor’s Degree from the University of Texas at San Antonio.
 Theresa began her teaching career in Edgewood I.S.D., where she served as a Reading Teacher at John F. Kennedy High School.
 Her first year of teaching changed her life.
 She fell in love with learning and leading.
 After serving as a classroom teacher for five years, she went on to serve as a Dean of Instruction, Assistant Principal, Principal, Senior Director of Organizational Learning, Sr. Executive Director of Curriculum and Instruction, Chief of Schools and currently serves our district as the Chief of Innovation.
 Theresa’s mission is to empower students to find their passion and unleash their potential.
 Theresa has a Master’s Degree in Education from the University of the Incarnate Word and earned her principal certification from Texas A&M University—Kingsville.
-Theresa has been married to her high school sweetheart, Albert, for thirty-five years; they have three children—Albert, Austin, and Mackenzie—and two grandchildren, Lorenzo and Scarlett.
+Theresa has been married to her high school sweetheart, Albert, for thirty-six years; they have three children—Albert, Austin, and Mackenzie—and two grandchildren, Lorenzo and Scarlett.

 Ana Cantú is the Prinicipal of Winston Intermediate School of Excellence.
 She grew up in Laredo and attended Texas A&M University—Kingsville, where she earned a bachelor’s degree in fine arts.
 Following a serendipitous meeting with doctoral students, she realized her talents and passion lay in working with children and language development.
 She joined the education department and earned a master’s degree in bilingual education.
 Her desire to continue developing her craft led her to complete a second master’s degree in educational leadership through Trinity University.